-This is the time of year where I do routine check-in meetings with all of my students.
+This is the time of year when I do routine check-in meetings with all of my students.
 One of the things we work on is building student independence and good habits that will help them be successful student-athletes in college.
 It should come as no surprise to most parents and coaches that one of the things my students struggle with the most is responding to emails.
-Often, the only way I can get a hold of someone is by texting them to remind them to check their emails.
+Often, I can only get a hold of someone by texting them to remind them to check their emails.
 However, this is only a band-aid – we need a solution.
 College admissions and recruitment doesn’t operate over text or private messages on social media.
-It is wholly completed on email.
-If students don’t get in the habit of checking emails, crucial messages can go unread and quite possibly, an acceptance or recruitment slot.
-Here are a couple quick tips to help students gain control over a flooded inbox:
+It is wholly completed by email.
+If students don’t get into the habit of checking emails, crucial messages can go unread, possibly an acceptance or recruitment slot.
+Here are a couple of quick tips to help students gain control over a flooded inbox:

 Organize your email into folders/labels (college, rugby, personal, school) to help keep your inbox sane.
 I use gmail and it is much easier to find emails/sort and stay on top of things when things are in the correct folder.
 Here is a great tutorial on how to do this.